jadecobra/python_tdd_exercises/source/functions/functions_w_separation.rst

 * :ref:`what causes TypeError<what causes TypeError?>`
 * :ref:`how to place values in strings<telephone>`
 * :ref:`how to separate tests from solutions<separate and equal>`

+:ref:`would you like to separate the tests from the solution in the telephone project?<separate and equal telephone>`

 ----